KivalEvan/BeatSaber-JSMap/example/README.md

 on quick fix or `CTRL+.` on select.
 You may also need to initialise Deno workspace if strange error regarding TS URL pops up.

+For rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw file directly from there (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`), you may need to occasionally add `--reload` tag for latest update.

 ## Namespaces

 Due to expansive library, namespace is used to separate functionality on their own area.
 Object destructuring can be